pnp/sp-dev-fx-webparts/samples/react-search-refiners/README.md

 `{{webUrl}}` | The current web relative url.
 Use `{{../webUrl}}` inside a loop.
 `{{siteUrl}}` | The current site relative url.
 Use `{{../siteUrl}}` inside a loop.

 Also the [Handlebars helpers](https://github.com/helpers/handlebars-helpers) (188 helpers) are also available.
 You can also define your own in the *BaseTemplateService.ts* file.
+See [helper-moment](https://github.com/helpers/helper-moment) for date samples using moment.

 ## Features
 This Web Part illustrates the following concepts on top of the SharePoint Framework: